-The purpose of Tower Hill's Community Service requirement is to provide a meaningful contribution to the community, and a unique experiential educational opportunity for the student.
-By extending the boundaries of school, the service requirement strives to engage students in the world outside of their own, build upon their existing skill set, and broaden his/her horizons.
+The purpose of Tower Hill's Community Service requirement is to provide a meaningful contribution to the community and a unique experiential educational opportunity for the student.
+By extending the boundaries of school, the service requirement strives to engage students in the world outside of their own, build upon their existing skill set and broaden his/her/their horizons.

 The service must be:

 - Approved by the Director of Service Learning, BEFORE the project is begun.
 Projects that are not pre-approved will not be accepted.

 - Non-paying and be performed outside of Tower Hill.

 - Performed during the 9th, 10th or 11th grade year. *New students entering 10th or 11th grade must complete the full requirement.
 New students entering 12th grade are required to volunteer a minimum of 15 hours prior to graduation.

 - Completed (including all paperwork/forms) by opening day of the student’s senior year.

 - Performed for an individual or a community whose culture/circumstances are different from the student's.

 - Evaluated by the student and the project supervisor at the conclusion of the project using the proper forms.